-This country also consistently produces successful entrepreneurs, innovators, and finance experts, so it’s hardly surprising that Switzerland is one of the world’s richest and most competitive countries.
-In this article, we will learn about the top institutions in Switzerland where international students may want to study business.
+The country remains one of the OECD’s strongest performers for GDP per capita and ranked third overall in the 2026 IMD World Competitiveness Ranking.
+In this article, we will learn about some of the top institutions in Switzerland where international students may want to study business.

 1. IMD Business School